Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: System Model

-Each local iteration takes a {\it random} time to be completed.
+which is shared with its clients to initialize SGD step $l+1$.
+Each local iteration takes a \it random time to be completed.
 This includes the time for broadcasting the local model by the LPS to its clients, the SGD computation time, and the aggregation time.
 Let $\tau_{i,l}^u$ denote the wall-clock time elapsed during local iteration $l$ for group $i$ in global round $u$.
+The time $\tau_{i,l}^u$ encompasses the training, communication, and aggregation time between the LPS and its associated clients.
 We assume that $\tau_{i,l}^u$'s are i.i.d. across local iterations $l$ and global rounds $u$, but may not be identical across groups $i$.
 This is motivated by the different channel delay statistics that each group may experience when communicating with its LPS.
 In addition to that, each group may have clients with heterogeneous computational capabilities.
 These two factors together hinder one group to (statistically) do an identical number of local updates like other groups.
 We define a {\it sync time,} $S$, that represents the allowed local training time for {\it all} groups.
 After the sync time, the LPSs need to report their local models to the GPS, and thereby ending the current global round.
-During global round $u$, and within the sync time $S$, group $i$ will therefore conduct a random number of local iterations given by
+During global round $u$, and within the sync time $S$, group $i$ will then conduct a random number of local iterations given by

 Observe that the statistics of $t_i^u$'s are not identical across groups, see Fig.~\ref{fig_s-protocol-example} for an example sample path during global round $u$.
-After the $t_i^u$ local iterations are finished, and using (\ref{eq_lps-model-initial})--(\ref{eq_lps-model-agg}), LPS $i$ will have acquired the following model:
+Based on (\ref{num_local_iters}), it is clear that the value of $S$ determines the number of local iterations that each group conducts.
+After the $t_i^u$ local iterations are done, and using (\ref{eq_lps-model-initial})--(\ref{eq_lps-model-agg}), LPS $i$ will have acquired the following model:

 We consider a synchronous setting in which the GPS waits for all the LPSs to finish their local iterations before a global aggregation.
-Since LPSs incur different wall-clock times to collect their models, some of them may need to stay idle waiting for others to finish.
+Since LPSs incur different wall-clock times to collect their models, some of them may need to stay idle, waiting for others to finish.
 The GPS therefore starts aggregating the models after